Nishanthk10/Clouds-Sahyadri-Event-Management/README.md

 # Clouds-Sahyadri-Event-Management
-Miniproject for Sahyadri College to management events
+Miniproject for Sahyadri College to manage events